GoodbyteCo/Linter-Config/README.md

-It is recommended that you install the [ESLint](https://eslint.org), [Stylelint](https://stylelint.io), and [Textlint](https://textlint.github.io) plugins available for your IDE, and configure it to auto-format on save.
+It is recommended that you install the [ESLint](https://eslint.org), [Stylelint](https://stylelint.io), and [Textlint](https://textlint.github.io) plugins available for your IDE, and configure it to autoformat on save.
 For Visual Studio Code, you can find them in the extension marketplace:
 [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint),
 [Stylelint](https://marketplace.visualstudio.com/items?itemName=stylelint.vscode-stylelint),